AkaCoder404/AkaCoder404/README.md

 # Welcome to my Github!
 I am AkaCoder404!
 Everything is a work in progress

 - 🏫 Current finishing my masters.
 - 🏫 I have graduated Tsinghua University and majored in Computer Science.
-- 🍎 I am currently learning everything related to Data Science/ML/AI.
-Love developing software solutions.
+- 🍎 Love developing software solutions.
+Interested in Data Science/ML/AI.
 - :heart: I love 🏀, 📷, and ✈️。

 ### 🌍 Platforms